mangabe16/lexos/doc_src/docs/user_guide/scrubbing_texts.md

 This returns "lexos is the number 2 text analysis tool!!".

-It is also possible to apply the scrubbing pipeline to an iterable of texts using the `pipe()` method:
+It is also possible to apply the scrubbing pipeline to a list or tuple of texts using the `Scrubber.pipe()` method:

 ```python
 texts = [